Serving the greater Auckland Area since 1988

 If this is you, the first and most important bit of advice I have is: whatever you do (and whatever the real estate agent says), do not sign a sale and purchase agreement which is conditional on you getting one!
 This is because they can be next to impossible to obtain in some circumstances.

 Once you apply for a CCC, you set in motion a train which cannot easily be stopped or derailed.
 Council is extremely limited in how they can respond - basically they can issue you the CCC, if they feel confident that they have "reasonable grounds" for doing so.
 If they cannot tick that box, up until relatively recently they would "automatically" issue you with a "Notice to Fix" which lists the areas of non compliance with the building code.
-Actually, there is a third option but in 2012 at least, Councils do not seem to have embraced it.
-In fact it is arguable that the other "option" should really be the default response, and that is to issue a "Section 95A letter"
+This is generally very scary.
+I am reliably informed that as of November 2013 in Auckland at least, the Council is more likely to use third option - a "Section 95A letter"

 This section of the Building Act is worth quoting in full, as it is so